RenzoMaggiori/Soul-Connection/README.md

 NEXT_PUBLIC_API_URL=<url>
 AUTH=<boolean>
 ```
+> For a reference on where to place the `.env` file and how to set it up, see the [example file](/frontend/.env.example).

 > [!Important]
 >
 > Ensure you replace the placeholders (`<user>`, `<password>`, `<url>`, etc.) with your actual configuration values.
 Proper setup of these environment variables is essential for the application to function correctly.